 How is OCD treated?

-There are a number of kinds of therapy that successfully treat OCD.
+There are a number of kinds of successful treatments for OCD.

-- Cognitive Behavioral Therapy (CBT): CBT is thought to be the most effective kind of therapy for OCD, but there are other kinds of therapy as well.
+- Therapy, including Cognitive Behavioral Therapy (CBT): CBT is thought to be the most effective kind of therapy for OCD, but there are other kinds of therapy as well.
 In CBT, a counselor will help you learn new ways to think and behave, to avoid OCD thoughts and actions.

 - Medication: Certain medicines can also be helpful in treating OCD.